 How has genomic surveillance been used during the COVID-19 pandemic?

-- From the start of the pandemic, scientists started sequencing the virus to better understand its composition and how vaccines could be developed against it.
+- From the start of the pandemic, scientists started sequencing the virus to better understand Covid-19.

 - Since then, genomics surveillance has been used to understand how SARS-COV-2 first entered the UK.